rosbacke/MCU-tools/src/callback/readme.md

 The basic idea is here implemented with a concrete class callback that only allow one type of function call signature.
 However it is straight forward to generalize this to a std::function style template.
-One could do this like this using partial template spezialization:
+One could do this like this using partial template specialization:

 ```
     template<typename T>